FHPythonUtils/AnsiToImg/DOCS.md

  | processCloseSgi()
 ```

-process a closing sgi code and create ansi blocks accordingly
+process a closing sgi code and create ANSI blocks accordingly
 reset any attributes that need setting

 <a name=".ansitoimg.render"></a>
 ## ansitoimg.render

-render the ansi
+render the ANSI

-render as svg
+render as SVG

 <a name=".ansitoimg.render.ansiToSVG"></a>
 #### ansiToSVG